danielmapar/SystemDesign/designing-data-intensive-applications/README.md

         * When the `memtable` gets bigger than some threshold—typically a `few megabytes-write` it out to disk as an `SSTable` file.
 This can be done efficiently because the tree already maintains the `key-value pairs sorted by key`.
 The new `SSTable` file becomes the most recent `segment` of the database.
 While the `SSTable` is being written out to disk, writes can continue to a new `memtable` instance.
         * In order to serve a read request, first try to find the key in the `memtable`, then in the most recent `on-disk segment`, then in the `next-older segment`, etc.
         * From time to time, run a `merging and compaction process in the background` to combine `segment files` and to `discard overwritten or deleted values`.

+    * We now understand how a basic `LSM tree` storage engine works:

+        * Writes are stored in an `in-memory tree (also known as a memtable)`.
+Any supporting data structures (`bloom filters` and `sparse index`) are also updated if necessary.
+        * When this tree becomes too large it is `flushed to disk` with the keys in sorted order.
+        * When a read comes in we check the `bloom filter`.
+If the bloom filter indicates that the value is not present then we tell the client that the key could not be found.
+If the bloom filter indicates that the value is present then we begin iterating over our segment files from newest to oldest.
+        * For each segment file, we check a sparse index and scan the offsets where we expect the key to be found until we find the key.
+We'll return the value as soon as we find it in a segment file.

     * This scheme works very well.
 It only suffers from one problem: if the database crashes, the most recent writes (which are in the `memtable` but not yet written out to `disk`) are lost.
 In order to avoid that problem, we can keep a `separate log on disk` to which every write is **immediately appended**, just like in the previous section.
 That log is **not in sorted order**, but that doesn’t matter, because its only purpose is to `restore the memtable` **after a crash**.
 Every time the `memtable` is written out to an `SSTable`, the corresponding **log can be discarded**.

 * Making an LSM-tree out of SSTables